MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/signing-a-driver-during-development-and-testing.md

 ---
 ms.assetid: 1EBE8D0C-5F27-4FBE-8B0C-8AAD40F6FBC6
 title: Signing a Driver During Development and Testing
-description: Before you install a driver on a computer running a 64-bit version of Windows, you must sign the driver package.
-For testing purposes, you can test sign the driver package, which is a more relaxed form of signing than signing for public release. ms.author: windows-driver-content ms.date: 04/20/2017 ms.topic: article
+description: Only signed driver packages can be installed on 64-bit Windows.
+For testing purposes, you can test sign the driver package. ms.author: windows-driver-content ms.date: 04/20/2017 ms.topic: article